 Down inside the cave.
 It's not all that interesting once you're inside, but it's about the journey, not the destination.
 All of the caves I found are vertical caves caused by the sandstone rocks splitting and drifting apart.

 Some interesting climbing bolts drilled into the cave walls.
-Doesn't seem to be much use to where they are drilled.
+They don't seem to be of much use due to where they are drilled.

 Given how it forms, sandstone tells a story.
 As cool as this is, it's also what I was standing on up top.
 Even when the rocks look secure here, they are not.